Understanding clean room table policies¶

 'prod_overlap_analysis:SAMOOHA_SAMPLE_DATABASE.DEMO.CUSTOMERS:REGION_CODE' ]);

--- Set column policies on a clean room where you are a consumer
+-- Set activation policy on prod_overlap_analysis template in a clean room where you are a consumer

 call samooha_by_snowflake_local_db.consumer.set_activation_policy('my_cleanroom', [